SKOG100 Forest Management

 Course frequency: Annually

 Forest as a resource.
 Basics of forest botany.
 Basics of forest resource inventory emphasizing timber resources and biomass for energy production.
 Basics of forest biology (ecology, dynamics and human interventions).
 Introduction to growth and forest dynamics.
-Elementary forest economics.
+Basics of forest economics.

-- Knowledge of the use of equipments and tabels to estimate volume of single trees and forest stands
+- Knowledge of the use of equipment and tables to estimate the volume of single trees and forest stands.

-Advance information is publicly available at https://nmbu.instructure.com/.
+Advance information is publicly available in Canvas.
 The lecturers are available for questions during office hours.